 - From your Smart Phone, open the TruGrid Authenticator

-- Click the + sign on the top right of the TruGrid Authenticator.
+- Click the + sign at the top right corner of the TruGrid Authenticator app.
 This will open your phone camera.
 Accept any prompt from your phone to allow TruGrid to use your camera to scan MFA setup QR code

 - Use your Smart Phone to scan the QR code displayed on your computer.

 - From the TruGrid Authenticator app on your Smart Phone, click Allow.
 This will add a six-digit security code to the display on your computer and advance it to the next screen.

 *If this does not happen, please manually type the six-digit code and click NEXT on your computer.

 Section Five: Validate your phone.
 This allows you to reset your MFA in the future.

 - Enter your mobile phone number in the area specified on the computer and click Send Code

 - Obtain the code from your mobile phone and enter it in the area specified on your computer